Ortovoxx/java-challenges/README.md

 Add the `-p` or `--print`flag to print out the final value of all the variables once the program has finished running

+### 3 - Extending the barebones interpreter

+Additional functionality added to the barebones interpreter written in challenge 2

+This new interpreter contains all the same functionality as last time but now also supports:
+- Comments